 Error message sent by Server kernel or by the Metadata Adapter.
+Note that a message sent by the Metadata Adapter may be empty.

 This notification is sent when the corresponding message has not been received by the Server or its processing failed for some reason.